 Most dishes at restaurants have flour mixed in, marinated in sugar, topped with a sugary sauce, or a combination of the above.
 You can never be too sure about the contents of a dish, especially if you didn't check with the staff before ordering.

 Plenty of individuals suffer from many food allergies or have strict dietary needs.
 Restaurants are more than willing to let you know if a dish has a particular ingredient or not.Servers and cooks are more than happy to let you know if you ask.

 Also, foods from the store that you may think are safe, but don't bother checking, can be laced with carbohydrates as well.
 First, if it has a nutrition label, do a double check to make sure it's keto-friendly and fits into your diet.
 Second, if it doesn't have a label, then you'll have to ask or try and find the nutritional information online.

 Some foods that may sound keto-friendly, but may unexpectedly not be, include some beef jerky, sausages, deli meats, and anything else that can be mixed or marinated.
 If you find yourself not in ketosis and frequently eat these types of foods, invest a little time and find out.

-Lastly, while not a hidden carbohydrate, sugar alcohols, and soluble fibers found in all the ketofied treats may be affecting you more than you think.
+Lastly, while not a hidden carbohydrate, sugar alcohols, and soluble fibers, like chicory root fiber (inulin), found in all the ketofied treats may be affecting you more than you think.
 While it's ok to have keto treats once in a while, don't make it a point to eat them often.